My Dog Ate an Apple Core! Here’s What to Do (Vet Answer)

-Every plant-based fruit contains some naturally occurring ingredient that a dog’s liver will metabolize readily.
+Every plant-based food contains some naturally occurring ingredient that a dog’s liver will metabolize readily.
 According to ASPCA Poison Control, a medium size dog would have to not only ingest but literally chew up 85 grams of apple seeds in order to ingest a toxic amount.
-That equates to the amount (and ground up seeds) of 200 apples.
-That’s a lot of fruit and belly ache of enormous proportion!
+That equates to the amount (and ground-up seeds) of 200 apples.
+That’s a lot of fruit and belly ache of enormous proportions!
 As it is with most edible material that is ingested, their liver will break it down and metabolize it without incident.

 So, can dogs eat apple cores?
 You can feed a sensible amount of apple cores with the seeds to your dog and cyanide levels won’t be considered to be anywhere near a level to be concerned about.

 Apples are actually a delicious treat and many dogs like to eat apples.
 If you do feed your dog apples, chop it up so that the segments are bite sized pieces.
 Be careful that your dog does not choke on the core if you do feed her apples, hence chopping it into bite size portions is ideal to avoid her inhaling the whole thing accidentally.
 Never allow her to eat a whole apple as this may lead to choking or getting it lodged in her esophagus.
 This can be a problem for dogs who don’t actually chew their food, but swallow it instead.